42zen/qvmd/README.md

 * Detect the variables size and type.
 * Handle function returns with a value.
 * Handle function calls.
+* Handle variadic functions with va_start and va_end.

 # Compilation and installation
   - Change to the directory containing this readme.